In Search of the Perfect Physician

 Managing Your Healthcare: A Three-step Process

-- Evaluate—Do your homework.
-Utilize the library, Internet, and other medical sources to do some research.
+Evaluate—Do your homework.
+Utilize the library, reputable Internet sites, and other medical sources to do some research.
 Books and magazines are incredibly useful tools when researching medical conditions and treatments.

 While the Internet is not an infallible source of medical information, information culled from the Internet does provide a basis for patient and physician to initiate a dialogue.